Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 | `FRICTION` | Lets the user drag the component around freely applying friction to the pan gesture up to a point where it's stopped completely, when the pan gesture ends the component will return to a position within the specified boundaries. |

 ### ScaleMode Enum
-Determine how your component must behave when the pinch gesture's scale value exceeds the specified boundaries by `minScale` and `maxScale` properties.

 | Property |Description |
 |----------|------------|
 | `CLAMP`  | Prevents the user from exceeding the scale boundaries. |